siiiiiiiiiii/siiiiiiiii.github.io/index.md

     <p class="project-title">4.2: Data Mining Model</p>
     <p>Built a data mining model for Amazon headphones and laptops.
 The decision tree achieved strong performance with an accuracy of 0.82, precision of 0.79, recall of 0.71, and an F1-score of 0.75.</p>
     <p><a class="pdf-button" href="https://drive.google.com/file/d/1l8AJyxC15KGzFU1iqbkTjp2ZIWRHNMOD/view?usp=sharing" target="_blank">📄 View Full Data Mining Report</a></p>

+    <p class="project-title">4.3: AAPL Stock Price Website</p>
+    <p>Built an AAPL stock price website with technical indicators and interactive features.</p>
+    <p><a class="pdf-button" href="https://github.com/siiiiiiiiiii/AAPL-stock-price-website" target="_blank">🔗 View on GitHub</a></p>

+    <p class="project-title">4.4: Website Development Experience</p>
+    <p>The website you are viewing right now was built by me personally.</p>
+    <p><a class="pdf-button" href="https://github.com/siiiiiiiiiii/siiiiiiiii.github.io" target="_blank">🔗 View on GitHub</a></p>
   </div>

   <!-- Kaggle -->
   <div class="content">
     <h2>5.
 Kaggle</h2>
-    <p>In the Titanic and House Prices competitions, I achieved 78.5% accuracy (ranked 2,300) and 0.12507 RMSE (ranked 643), respectively.
+    <p>In the Titanic and House Prices competitions, I achieved 78.5 % accuracy (ranked 2,300) and 0.12507 RMSE (ranked 643), respectively.
 After nearly 30 rounds of optimization, I realized that for small datasets, deeply understanding the data and crafting high-quality features is far more effective than blindly using complex neural networks or stacked models.
 This experience helped me develop a more pragmatic approach to machine learning.</p>
     <p><a class="pdf-button" href="https://github.com/siiiiiiiiiii/kaggle-Titanic-and-House-Prices-competitions-" target="_blank">🔗 View on GitHub</a></p>
   </div>

 </div>